-Once a payment holiday is in place, it's a good idea to check your credit report to make sure it's not affecting your score, and it's been implemented by your lender correctly.
+Once a payment holiday is in place, it's a good idea to check your credit report to make sure it's not resulting in new missed payments being reported by your lender.

 Household utility firms (for example water and energy suppliers) are taking differing approaches to how they support consumers at this time, which may result in changes to how they update your credit report.
-Where you agree a payment freeze with them, you should ask the company how they will show this on your credit report.
+If you agree to defer payment to them, you should ask the company how they will show this on your credit report.

 Could my recent payment holiday affect my mortgage application?